Term 1 in the year before starting school

 Settling in at school and doing well

 When you communicate, get involved and share information with the school and the wider school community, you and your child can get the most out of the school experience.

 Communicating with the school

-Good communication and a good relationship with your child’s school can help your child get the most out of school.
+If you have good communication and a good relationship with your child’s school, it can help your child get the most out of school.

 It’s OK for you to raise any concerns you have with the school and then work together to focus on solutions.